Mission Santa Cruz: History

-Mission Santa Cruz (La Misión de la Exaltación de la Santa Cruz, which translates as the Mission of the Exaltation of the Holy Cross), was the twelfth of twenty-one Spanish missions in California (today's U.S. state), established by the Franciscan order in present-day Santa Cruz, California.
-The mission was dedicated in 1791 by Father Fermín de Lasuén, second president of the Alta California missions.
-The mission was named for the feast of the Exaltation of the Cross, adopting the name given to a nearby creek by the missionary priest Juan Crespi, who accompanied the explorer Gaspar de Portolá when he camped on the banks of the San Lorenzo River on October 17, 1769.
+The outpost was originally established near the Uypi village of Aulintak, located near the mouth of the San Lorenzo River, on August 28, 1791.
+There the Franciscan brothers erected a tent for worship to bring Christianity to the Awaswas people.
+The settlement was named for the feast of the Exaltation of the Cross, adopting the name given to a nearby creek by the missionary priest Juan Crespi, who accompanied the explorer Gaspar de Portolá when he camped on the San Lorenzo River on October 17, 1769.

+The original mission was a small structure dedicated on September 25, 1791.
+It was located on the bottom of what would become Mission Hill, near what is today the intersection of River and North Pacific Streets, on the San Lorenzo River's flood plains.
+The mission was flooded as the river swelled with the rains that winter.
+Over the next three years until 1793, the padres rebuilt the mission on the hill overlooking the river.

 As with the other California missions, Mission Santa Cruz served as a site for ecclesiastical conversion of natives, first the Amah Mutsun people, the original inhabitants of the region (called Costeño by the Spaniards, and later known as the "Ohlone").
 Later, Yokuts people were brought from the east.
 The settlement was the site of the first autopsy in Alta California.